rails/rails/guides/source/rails_application_templates.md

 ### ask(question)

-+ask()+ gives you a chance to get some feedback from the user and use it in your templates.
+`ask()` gives you a chance to get some feedback from the user and use it in your templates.
 Lets say you want your user to name the new shiny library you’re adding:

 ```ruby
 lib_name = ask("What do you want to call the shiny library ?")